 Appeals to the Committee are initiated through the Office of the Registrar.
 Ordinarily, the Committee will give consideration to an appeal only if there is tangible evidence that the matter at issue resulted from conditions beyond the student's control.

 Degrees are awarded at the end of each semester and at the end of the summer session.
 In order to qualify for a diploma, a student must (1) file an application to graduate, (2) complete all course requirements of a degree program, (3) have on file in the Graduate Records Office positive results of an exit requirement completed by the last day of classes in the graduating term, (4) turn in the thesis (if a thesis is a program requirement), and (5) satisfy all other program requirements such as internship, practicum, or foreign language requirements where appropriate.
 The date of a degree shall be the end of the semester or summer session in which the Graduate Records Office is able to document all of the above.

 The Graduate Records Office will clear for graduation those students who have completed course requirements or who are registered in final courses and who have on file the items listed above.
 Clearance for graduation consists of formal notification to the student and academic unit that, with the recording of grades for certain stipulated courses and maintenance of appropriate grade-point average, a student is entitled to a diploma.

-Commencement exercises are held each term.
+Commencement exercises are held each fall and spring term.
 To be listed in the printed Commencement program, a graduate student must have filed an application to graduate according to the schedule established by graduate policy and published in the Graduate Catalog.
 Participation in Commencement exercises does not entitle a student to a degree.